 The matrix speller was shown to be highly accurate in overt attention mode, but in covert attention mode its performance degrades significantly [153].
-To overcome such performance drops, BCI researchers have proposed gaze-independent stimulus presentation techniques such as rapid serial visual presentation and balanced-tree visual presentation.
+To overcome such performance drops, BCI researchers have proposed gaze-independent stimulus presentation techniques, such as rapid serial visual presentation and balanced-tree visual presentation.

-• Rapid Serial Visual Presentation (RSVP): RSVP is a technique in which stimuli are presented one at a time at a fixed location on the screen (as depicted in Figure 2(b)), at a rapid rate and in pseudorandom order.
+c) Rapid serial visual presentation (RSVP): RSVP is a technique in which stimuli are presented one at a time at a fixed location on the screen [as depicted in Fig. 2(b)], at a rapid rate and in a pseudorandom order.
 When the target is presented (a rare event since there is one target symbol in the entire alphabet) and observed by the user, ERP containing the P300 wave is generated in EEG as a consequence of the target matching process that takes place in the brain.
 Consequently, BCI systems can be designed to detect these responses for typing.
-By utilizing temporal separation of symbols in the alphabet instead of spatial separation as in the matrix speller, RSVP aims to be less dependent on gaze control [3, 2, 116, 114, 115].
+By utilizing temporal separation of symbols in the alphabet instead of spatial separation as in the matrix speller, RSVP aims to be less dependent on gaze control [2], [3], [114]-[116].

 RSVP-based BCIs that use only EEG evidence may be slower than matrix spellers, as the binary tree that leads to symbol selections in a matrix speller could exploit the opportunity to highlight multiple symbols at a time to reduce expected bits to select a symbol (determined by entropy), while RSVP must follow a right-sided binary tree, which is highly structured and could lead to larger expected bits per symbol.
-RSVP-based typing has been demonstrated to achieve up to 5 characters/minute by Berlin BCI and RSVP KeyboardTM groups [3, 2, 116, 115].
-Color cues and language models have been used in an attempt to improve typing speeds with RSVP [2, 115].
+RSVP-based typing has been demonstrated to achieve up to 5 characters/min by Berlin BCI and RSVP Keyboard groups [2], [3], [115], [116].
+Color cues and language models have been used in an attempt to improve typing speeds with RSVP [2], [115].
 On the positive side, RSVP is potentially feasible even for completely locked-in users, who may have difficulty with gaze control.
-RSVP BCIs, such as the RSVP KeyboardTM [115] and Center Speller [154] have similar signal processing and machine learning demands as matrix presentation based BCIs.
+RSVP BCIs, such as the RSVP Keyboard [115] and Center Speller [154] have similar signal processing and machine learning demands as matrix presentation-based BCIs.